 The ScyllaDB team announces the release of Scylla Enterprise 2019.1.10, a production-ready Scylla Enterprise patch release.
 As always, Scylla Enterprise customers are encouraged to upgrade to Scylla Enterprise 2019.1.10 in coordination with the Scylla support team.

-The focus of Scylla Enterprise 2019.1.10 is improving stability and bug fixes.
+The focus of Scylla Enterprise 2019.1.10 is improving stability and bug fixes to improve the high-performance enterprise NoSQL database for real-time big data workloads.
 More below.

 - Get Scylla 2019.1.10 (customers only, or 30-day evaluation)

 - Upgrade from 2018.1.x to 2019.1

 - Upgrade from Scylla Open Source 3.0 to Scylla 2019.1

 Fixed issues in this release are listed below, with open source references, if present: